Data integration definition

 Low-quality or outdated data

 Constantly collecting data means you have a lot of it at all times—and if there aren't standards for data entry and maintenance, you could be collecting a lot of inaccurate, outdated, duplicate, and insufficient data.
-You'll need an option that helps organise inconsistent data.
+You'll need an option that helps organize inconsistent data.

 Data coupled with other applications